cdgco/VestaWebInterface/README.md

 Live Preview: https://ide.cdgtech.one/dev

 ## Requirements
-* Server with root access and VestaCP installed (Tested on versions 0.9.8-17 & 0.9.8-18).
+* Server with root access and VestaCP installed.
-* Web server with php and php-curl installed (Does not have to be powered by VestaCP.
-Tested on php 7.0)
+* Web server with php and php-curl installed (Does not have to be powered by VestaCP)

+(Tested on Ubuntu Server 14.04 & 16.04, VestaCP 0.9.8-17 & 0.9.8-18, PHP 7.0.22)

 ## Install